Pregnancy

 If Pfizer or Moderna are not available, AstraZeneca can be considered if the benefits to the individual outweigh the potential risks.

-Breast feeding women can safely receive most vaccines.
+People who are breastfeeding can safely receive most vaccines.

 The seasonal influenza vaccine is recommended if not already received.